MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/winui/index.md

 # Build a Windows (WinUI3) app with Azure Mobile Apps

 This tutorial shows you how to add a cloud-based backend service to a Windows App SDK (WinUI3) desktop app by using Azure Mobile Apps and an Azure mobile app backend.
-You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.
+You'll create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

 You must complete this tutorial before all other Windows (WinUI3) tutorials about using the Mobile Apps feature in Azure App Service.